The Lord of the Rings Online: Classes and races

 Lord of the Rings Online launched with four playable races: Dwarves, Elves, Hobbits and Men.
-In 2014 a new race of Beornings was added, although only for the new class of the same name.
+In 2014 the new race of Beornings was added, although only for the new class of the same name.
 In 2017 the Mordor expansion added the new High Elf race.
-In 2019 a race of "Stout-Axe Dwarves" was added with the Minas Morgul expansion, representing a dwarven clan from the far east of Middle-Earth with an appearance distinct from that of Longbeard dwarves and allowing players to choose gender of dwarven characters, unlike the original Dwarven race only allowed male characters.
+In 2019 a race of "Stout-Axe Dwarves" was added with the Minas Morgul expansion, representing a dwarven clan from the far east of Middle-Earth with an appearance distinct from that of Longbeard dwarves and allowing players to choose the gender of those dwarven characters, unlike the original Dwarven race, which only allows male characters.

 The original seven character classes in the game are Burglar, Captain, Champion, Guardian, Hunter, Lore-master and Minstrel.
 Mines of Moria added two more classes: Rune-Keeper and Warden.
-A Beorning class was added in a regular update in November 2014, followed by Brawler in 2021 Fate of Gundabad expansion.
+A Beorning class was added in a regular update in November 2014, followed by the Brawler class in 2021, which was included in the Fate of Gundabad expansion.
+Most recently the Mariner class has become available to those that pre-purchase The Corsairs of Umbar expansion.
 All classes can further specialize in one of three trait lines that further determine their skills and combat role.
 In addition to Class traits, Racial and Virtue traits can also be allocated to further modify class performance.

 Group Instances

 Players can form groups of up to six characters in "fellowships", which can be further combined into "raids" of up to four fellowships.
 Fellowships are required to complete various group instances, which come in several distinct variations.
 A typical "instance" alternates between groups of strong enemies and boss encounters with special mechanics that provide a chest of rewards upon defeat.
-"Raids" are similar to instances but feature "raid locks", allowing to track progress of a difficult raid across multiple game sessions.
+"Raids" are similar to instances but feature "raid locks", allowing progress of a difficult raid to be tracked across multiple game sessions.
 "Skirmishes" introduced with the Siege of Mirkwood expansion feature both enemy groups of random composition and randomized "Skirmish Lieutenant" encounters across the instance.
 "Epic Battles" introduced with the Helm's Deep expansion represent large-scale battles, in which friendly NPCs engage the enemy alongside the player characters, whose focus lies on supporting their allies and completing specific objectives as opposed to simply defeating all enemies.
 Many group instances can be played on different group sizes, levels and tiers of difficulty for progressively higher rewards.